 A bit of winter shouldn’t stop students from getting the outdoor play they need.

-Schools across Canada have implemented these clubs, recognizing how valuable outdoor play is for student health and readiness to learn.
+Schools across Canada have started Polar Bear Recess or a Polar Bear Club, recognizing how valuable outdoor play is for student health and readiness to learn.
 These include:

 - St. Andrews School in St. Andrews, MB